Round 1 of the Solar Energy Innovation Network

 Relevant Efforts: The long-term objective of this team is to develop coordinated control algorithms for battery energy storage systems (BESS) to mitigate hosting capacity constraints on distribution circuits for solar PV systems.

 Geographic Area Represented: Hawai'i

 Relevant Efforts: NYPA's Energy Diversity through Grid Edge (EDGE) initiative is focused on finding new and innovative ways to deliver distributed energy resources to customers.
 Interventions range from simple energy efficiency measures, such as LED lighting installation, to development and operation of combined solar and energy storage assets.

 Lead Organization: Clean Energy Economy for the Region (CLEER)

 Stakeholders: Garfield Clean Energy (government collaborative), Eagle County, Pitkin County, Xcel Energy, Holy Cross Energy, Glenwood Springs Municipal Utility, Aspen Municipal Utility, CLEER, Community Office for Resource Efficiency (CORE)

 Relevant Efforts: The Western Colorado Rural Clean Energy Corridor initiative is a collaborative team spanning three counties in western Colorado.
-The team aims to create and implement a shared roadmap to meet the region's renewable energy goals while maximizing resilience and local economic diversification.
-The effort will focus on developing a regional approach to renewable energy development that meets a diverse set of economic drivers and objectives.
+The team was creating and implementing a shared roadmap to meet the region's renewable energy goals while maximizing resilience and local economic diversification.
+The effort focused on developing a regional approach to renewable energy development that meets a diverse set of economic drivers and objectives.